-Quincy and Reuilly - back on the wine map!
+A unique form of co-op has put Quincy and Reuilly back on the Loire map.

 Local rivalries run deep – you only need to attend a football derby to know that.
 But they exist in the wine industry too, from Bordeaux’s opposing banks of the Gironde to the Tuscan one-upmanship of Montalcino and Chianti.